AllenXiangX/Retro-FPN/scannet_ptv2/README.md

 We provide the pretrained models for the Point Transformer V2 +  Retro-FPN on Scannet.
 Please download the pretrained models from [Google Drive](https://drive.google.com/drive/folders/1wmtZIGlMFYZQ_zY7ghgNDFyB_PDXDa1P?usp=sharing) .

 ### Acknowledgement
-This repo is based on [Point Transformer](https://github.com/POSTECH-CVLab/point-transformer).
+This repo is based on [Point Transformer V2](https://github.com/Pointcept/PointTransformerV2).
 We thank the authors for their great job!

 ## References